test-room-7/action-update-file/README.md

-## action-update-file
+# action-update-file

 Update (i.e. commit and push) a given file on GitHub.

 ## Usage

-The action requires GitHub token; no username or e-mail are required.
+The action requires GitHub token for authentication; no username or e-mail are required.

+Here is an example of a workflow using `action-update-file`:
 ```yml
 name: Resources
 on: repository_dispatch